womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/0-overview.md

 This course is fully async, online, and created to only take 30-45 mins daily to ship in 30 days.
 If you're not planning to apply for the BUIDL Accelerator, you can feel free to go through this project at your own pace.

-For women and non-binary devs applying to our BUIDL Accelerator, you must finish this course within the next **40 days** in order to meet the application deadline.
+To be eligible to apply to the BUIDL Accelerator, you must finish this course within the next **40 days** in order to meet the application deadline.
 More details on the BUIDL Accelerator will be released soon.

 ## 👀 Project Overview

+You'll be building an event management and creation dapp from beginning to end.
+You'll learn how to build with this stack on Ethereum:
+- Filecoin & IPFS
+- The Graph
+- Radicle
+- Infura
+- Polygon
+- Lens

-Checkout a video of the dapp we're going to build in this course [here](https://www.loom.com/share/c3fb24a579644feaa7510e98be37181a).
+Checkout a video of the dapp we're going to build [here](https://www.loom.com/share/c3fb24a579644feaa7510e98be37181a).

 Below is a diagram of the dapp architecture.
 ![Web3RSVP Dapp Architecture Diagram](https://i.imgur.com/2TPbE9J.jpg)